 The City of Richmond Department of Fire and Emergency Services has implemented a program they call “Keep the Wreath Green” emphasizing fire safety.
 Look for the wreaths lit with green bulbs at every Fire Station.
-If there are no structure fires during the holiday season, find remedy the wreath will remain lit with only green bulbs.
-If a structure fire occurs during this holiday season, viagra one of the green bulbs will be replaced with a red bulb.
-It’s a quick visual reminder, medications of fire safety in Richmond.
+If there are no structure fires during the holiday season the wreath will remain lit with only green bulbs.
+If a structure fire occurs during this holiday season one of the green bulbs will be replaced with a red bulb.
+It’s a quick visual reminder of fire safety in Richmond.
 The Fire Department is anticipating a successful fire safety campaign this holiday season.

 Fireplaces: Before starting your fire, be sure to remove all paper and wood decorations from the immediate area and make certain the flue is open.
 Avoid prolonged over-firing.
 This may ignite the structure through overheated hearth or fireplace walls where the mortar has become dried and dropped out because of excessive heat.
 Never use flammable liquids to light the fire.
 Always keep the fire box area clean of ashes and embers and make sure they are completely cooled before taking them into a storage area.
 Avoid burning garbage, dried decorations, wrapping paper, etc. in fireplaces as these burn with a very hot flame and may ignite accumulated creosote or cause damage to the chimney itself.
 It is also extremely important to have your chimney cleaned by a certified chimney sweep every year.